beeb/beeb-li/src/lib/posts/introducing-swpui.md

 In regex mode, capture groups are supported and can be inserted into the replacement pattern with `$1` through `$9`.
 `$0` represents the full match.

-By default, hidden files are included, but files ignored by `.gitignore` are excluded.
+By default, hidden files are included, and files ignored by `.gitignore` are excluded.
 These preferences can be changed by opening the options menu (<Kbd seq="Ctrl-o" /> or <Kbd seq="Alt-o" />).

 ### Install